-JEL Classification: G32, G34
+JEL Classification: G32, G34.

-1.Introduction
+Introduction

 Equality between women and men is one of the European Union's founding values.
 It goes back to 1957 when the principle of equal pay for equal work became part of the Treaty of Rome.
-To this respect, the European Commission has proposed legislation with the aim of attaining a 40% objective of the under-represented sex in non-executive board-member positions in publicly listed companies, with the exception for small and medium enterprises.
+In this respect, the European Commission has proposed legislations aimed at attaining